hbk4mask/hbk4mask.github.io/_posts/2020-07-29-thick-skin-superpower.md

 Keep in mind you won’t be liked by everyone.
 And that’s ok.

-Also remember how well you are doing than people who are born in poverty and are struggling to get food on table.
-Is your problem bigger than what these people are facing every day?
-Most probably it’s not.
+Also think, how well you are doing compare to people who are born in poverty and are struggling to get food on table.

+Is your problem is bigger than what these people are facing every day?
+Most probably, it’s not.

-So look up and mind you own business.
+So look up and mind you own business, because :

 >What anyone think of you is none of your business.